 In epidemiology, the term prevalence tells us about the number of particular events in the community.
-AIDS for example may be very prevalent (the total number with this syndrome) but the incidence (new cases) is going down each year.
+AIDS for example may be very prevalent but the incidence, or new cases is going down each year.
 The prevalence of a disease in a statistical population is defined as the total number of cases of the disease in the population at a given time, or the total number of cases in the population, divided by the number of individuals in the population.
-Prevalence means extent, but in scientific English it means "proportion which is expressed as a percentage.
-Prevalence is distinct from incidence.
-Prevalence is a measurement of all individuals affected by the disease within a particular period of time.
-Incidence is a measurement of the number of new individuals who contract a disease during a particular period of time.

 Point prevalence, the prevalence of disorder at a more specific point in time.
 Point prevalence means the prevalence, or number of cases, a snapshot of cases, at a certain point in time.
 The point in time could be any length, from an hour to a month.
 It is important to note that while point prevalence reflects the magnitude of health events; it may not be useful in finding causes for disease.

 Incidence is a contrasting term to prevalence telling us the frequency of occurrence of some event during a particular time period.